ejhonglab/al_analysis/data/README.md

   - `v2`
      - model KC outputs that still had the offset in the dF/F -> est. spike delta fn, and thus still had unnecessarily high KC correlations.
 Anoop never really used.

+- `from_remy`
+  - `megamat17`
+    - downloaded from Dropbox folder `Remy/odor_space_collab/for_mendy` on 2024-07-05
+      (though shouldn't have changed in a while, and should be same data Anoop is loading). only copied the KC soma subset of the data from that (large) Dropbox folder.

+    - `per_fly`
+      - copied + renamed from `for_mendy/data/megamat17`
+      - used by:
+        - `al_analysis.py`:
+          - to make figs (#?) comparing model vs real KC correlations
+          - any other figs? check.

+        - this is also the subset of the Dropbox data that Anoop is loading

+    - `respvec_concat`
+      - copied from `for_mendy/concatenated_respvecs_by_imaging_type/kc_soma/megamat17/respvec_concat`

+    - `README.html`
+      - some of the folder / file structure descriptions may be wrong now, given my re-organization of the above

+  - `response_rates`
+    - was used (by `al_analysis.py`) to calculate new 0.0915 response rate target now used for all modelling (was previously using 0.1 target)

+    - `refstim__ep_at_-3.0__median__0.120-0.130`
+      - downloaded from Dropbox folder:
+        `Remy/odor_space_collab/analysis_outputs/multistage/multiregion_data/response_breadth/by_trialavg_ref_stim/megamat`

+      - received: 2024-04-04, via a Dropbox link on Slack (files may have been on Dropbox for longer)

+    - `old_megamat_sparsities`
+      - received: 2024-04-03, via Slack

+      - only used to verify one of the files match the corresponding file from folder above (they did).

+  - `2024-06-05`
+    - odor metadata (full names, PubChem CIDs, etc) for megamat and validation2 panel odors
+    - renamed `megamat17.xlsx` to `megamat.xlsx`

 - `ann_model_outputs`